 Since 2009, Kentucky's revenue growth has not kept pace with the economy.
 Revenue growth rates are affected by both changes in the revenue base and tax rates.
 Most states' revenue systems failed to keep pace with overall economic growth during the decade from 2000 to 2009 due to one or both of these factors.
 The Great Recession had a significant impact on both taxes and income during this period.
 Using the ratio between the compound annual growth rates (CAGR) of revenue and personal income, we compare Kentucky to the competitor states and the U.S. during four time periods.
 We use 2009 as the end point in one period and the beginning of the next since it marks the end of the economic contraction and the beginning of the current expansion.
 A ratio of 1.0 indicates that the revenue is growing at the same rate as the economy-a desirable outcome.
 In Kentucky, as well as in many of the competitor states, the growth in total tax revenue slowed relative to the economy in the 2000s.
 As shown in the graph, the ratio between Kentucky's total tax CAGR and personal income CAGR declined to 0.73 with the competitor states declining to 0.76 and the U.S. to 0.83.
-Since the economic recovery began in 2009, the ratio has increased to around 0.84 to 0.90 in the U.S. and among the competitor states, but it is lower in Kentucky (0.77).
+Since the economic recovery began in 2009, the ratio has increased to around 0.88 and 0.95 among the competitor states and in the U.S., respectively.
+However, it continues its decline in Kentucky (0.69).